alemontn/ksu-beyond1/README.md

 ## ⚠️ Warning

-1) I DON'T RECOMMEND USING THIS PERSONALLY.
-   SELINUX IS SET TO PERMISSIVE, MEANING THE DEVICE
-   IS MADE LESS SECURE.
-USE AT YOUR OWN RISK.

-2. The max version for KSU for non-GKI kernels (the S10's) is 0.9.5, which is out-of-date.
-Please do not bug the creator of KSU or any other KSU contributors/devs with bugs asking why X, Y & Z don't work.
+The max version for KSU for non-GKI kernels (the S10's) is 0.9.5, which is out-of-date.
+Never bug the KernelSU repo.
+Send bug reports here, not to KernelSU, it is not their fault

 ## Compatibility

 This is built from LineageOS 21 (Linux4's build) but may be compatible with other ROMS.
-If you want to test it, make sure to make a backup of your current bootimg in case something goes wrong.
+If you want to test it, make sure to make a backup of your current bootimg in case something goes wrong

-If you find success with another ROM, you can create an issue with the 'enhancement' label, providing your device name & model, your ROM & its version and it will be added to the list below.
+If you find success with another ROM, you can create an issue with the 'enhancement' label, providing your device name & model, your ROM & its version and it will be added to the list below

 Tested: